pintoraj/Pinto-Portfolio/README.md

 For Serious Inquiries: If you managed to read this far and are still interested in hiring me, please use the contact details found in my GitHub profile or on the website itself.
 I keep my professional channels separate from my public repositories because I'm pretending to be organized.
 Do not send DMs here.

 ### **📢 The Final, Completely Unnecessary Announcement:**
-You can actually view this masterpiece live at [pintoraj.in](https://pintoraj.in).
+You can actually view this masterpiece live at <a href="https://pintoraj.in" target="_blank">pintoraj.in</a>.
 Yes, I spent actual money on that domain.
 That should tell you everything you need to know about my commitment to... something.